Action Debugger

 * review the action trigger scenario

-* make sure the description matches the intended use case
+* make sure the action name and description match the intended use case

 If the parameters are wrong: